Starting a new business

 An excellent way to figure out if something is a COGS is to ask:

-- Does this expense occur only when a service or good is sold?
+- Is this cost only incurred when a service or product is purchased?

-If either of these answers is “yes”, then it’s probably a COGS.
-There are many types of COGS, and some are hidden or hard to estimate.
-When you think you’ve counted them all, get an accountant or bookkeeper to check your work.
-They’ll spot things you might have overlooked.
-And a missed cost can be the difference between profitability and failure.
+If you answered yes to either of these questions, it’s most likely a COGS.
+There are many different types of COGS, some of which are hidden or difficult to assess.
+When you think you’ve counted them all, have your work double-checked by an accountant or bookkeeper.
+They’ll notice details you might have missed.
+And a miscalculated cost can mean the difference between success and disaster.

 How to break down shared costs

-Some of your costs are shared across jobs or products.
-For example, you’ll probably have combined transport costs for the products in your shop, one energy bill for your entire workshop, or one piece of equipment used on most of your projects.
-You can distribute a shared cost in one of two ways.
-You can either:
+Some of your expenses are spread out over multiple jobs or items.
+For example, you’ll most likely have a single transportation bill for all of your shop’s items, a single energy bill for your entire workshop, or a single piece of equipment used on the majority of your projects.
+A shared expense can be distributed in one of two ways.
+You have two options:

-- divide it in proportion with other inventory costs (so more expensive products or services carry more of the shared cost).
+- divide it by the number of other inventory costs (so more expensive products or services carry more of the shared cost).

 Working out your margin